ayush04/graph/README.md

 # graph
-JS implementation of a Graph
+JS implementation of Graph DS

 TODOs:
 1. Add weights for the edges.